ncclabsustech/Chinese_reading_task_eeg_processing/README.md

 ## Introduction

 This project aims to provide a comprehensive paradigm for the establishment of an EEG dataset based on Chinese linguistic corpus.
 It seeks to facilitate the advancement of technologies related to EEG-based semantic decoding and brain-computer interfaces.
-The project is currently divided into the following modules: Chinese corpus segmentation, experimental design and stimulus presentation, data preprocessing, and data masking.
+The project is currently divided into the following modules: Chinese corpus segmentation and text embeddings, experimental design and stimulus presentation, data preprocessing, and data masking.
 For detailed information on each module, please refer to the README document in the respective folders or view the relevant code.

 For now, We recruited a total of 10 participants whose native language is Chinese.
 Each participant fully engaged in a Chinese novel reading task with a total duration of 12 hours, collectively accumulating 120 hours of data.